The New Mythology is Demythology

 Kristen-Seraphim is defective art.
 That is, the second of Simmel’s categories.
 It is so because it does not, and cannot, stand alone as a work of art or as an aesthetic object.
 Nor was this ever my intent.
 On the one hand, the conceptual impurity of the work – falling as it does across the fantasy, science fiction, adventure, quest saga, thriller and even romance genres – was only what was necessary, not for the sake of literature, certainly, but for the sake of what Simmel refers to as ‘psychic and cultural significance’, however great or nominal.
 And second, my sense has always been that adventure fiction can never be art.
 By definition, because even the idea of adventure itself is bound to content and does not elevate its form beyond itself.
 Long before I ever sought to become a writer I knew this given my own youthful reading, Enid Blyton, John Buchan, Robert Louis Stevenson, Conan-Doyle, C.S.
 Forester, Jean le Carré, Arthur Clarke, H.G.
 Wells, Kurt Vonnegut and others.
 Excellent writers all, but not artists.
 Then again, matriculating a little later later to Balzac, Dickens, Lawrence, Twain, Stendhal, Cervantes and de Sade et al, I didn’t really understand why these guys were somehow better than their middle-brow cousins.

 I do now.
-After having completed a work which ran through five thousand pages, none of them literary – there may have been a few good paragraphs here and there – it is precisely Simmel’s distinction that may be applied.
+After having completed a work which ran through some six thousand pages, none of them literary – there may have been a few good paragraphs here and there – it is precisely Simmel’s distinction that may be applied.
 If the agency in one’s work is to address the world, then once again by definition it cannot be art.
 Yet the older and seemingly very dated wisdom ‘art for art’s sake’ is not quite what Simmel is getting at: “Art is our thanks to the world and to life.
 After both have fashioned the sensory and spiritual forms of our comprehension, we thank them for it as we create a world and a life with their help.” (ibid:164 ).
 This realization helps immensely with the at first puzzling issue that is contained in great literary works as the discourse defines them.
 For they too, including all of the authors mentioned in my second list above, sought to address, redress, expose, explain or even resolve worldly problems and contents.
 Dickens, for example, is famous for it, but so is Lawrence.
 And when I had the privilege as an illiterate human scientist to teach Cervantes, Shakespeare, De Sade and others in a Great Books Canon program in the USA, I haltingly gained the understanding that while at once did the work hail squarely from within its historical epoch it also overleapt the ‘bounds’ of its respective period, and in so doing, enacted the incipience of what was to come.
 No more so than Cervantes, whose ‘errant’ hero invented the picaresque, a genre type that lives on today in popular culture protagonists such as Don Draper of Madmen.
 It would be a stretch, for example, to call Oedipus ‘picaresque’.